acos-server/acos-pointandclick/README.md

 To create your own exercises, copy the following files from the Point-and-click-english example package:
 * package.json (as is)
 * index.coffee (edit metadata, leave everything else untouched)
-* example.xml

 Any xml files in the content package are recognizes as exercises.
-Use example.xml as a basis for creating your own exercises.
+Use Commas.xml as a basis for creating your own exercises.
 Note that ACOS server must be restarted after adding new exercises.

-You can specify content (correct answers, feedback, etc.) either by providing a hand-written JSON file or by using XML.
+You can specify content (correct answers, feedback, etc.) either by providing a hand-written JSON file or by using XML notation.
 The JSON file must be placed in the content directory of the content package and named similar to the xml file (e.g. exercise1.xml goes with content/exercise1.json).